AdobeDocs/experience-platform.en/help/query-service/data-governance/overview.md

 #### Access controls for views

-Adobe Experience Platform Query Service provides the ability to use standard ANSI SQL for [`CREATE VIEW`](../sql/syntax.md#create-view) statements.
+Query Service provides the ability to use standard ANSI SQL for [`CREATE VIEW`](../sql/syntax.md#create-view) statements.
 For highly sensitive data workflows, you must enforce appropriate controls when creating views.

 The `CREATE VIEW` keyword defines a view of a query but the view is not physically materialized.
 Instead, the query is run every time the view is referenced in a query.
 When a user creates a view from a dataset, the role- and attribute-based access control rules for the parent dataset are **not** hierarchically applied.
 As a result, you must explicitly set permissions on each of the columns when a view is created.

 ### Connectivity {#connectivity}

-Adobe Experience Platform Query Service is accessible through the Platform UI or by forming a connection with external compatible clients.
+Query Service is accessible through the Platform UI or by forming a connection with external compatible clients.
 Access to all available fronts is controlled by a set of credentials.

 #### Connectivity through external clients

 Access to Query Service using a third-party client requires credentials for authorization.
 These credentials are mandatory to access Query Service with any of the compatible external clients.
 You can connect to external clients by using either [expiring credentials](#expiring-credentials) or [non-expiring credentials](#non-expiring-credentials).

-#### Limited connection time via expiring credentials [#expiring-credentials]
+#### Limited connection time via expiring credentials {#expiring-credentials}

 [Expiring credentials](../ui/credentials.md) allow users to form a temporary connection with an external client.
 This set of credentials is only valid for 24 hours.
 The expiry of these types of credentials can be seen along with the credential tab in the Query Service dashboard.